Madeline-Ong/Madeline-Ong.github.io/Guided Learning Project/Research/Introduction to Encryption and Ciphers.md

 <a name="substitution"></a>
 ## Substitution Ciphers
-The ciphers under this category of "substitution" replaces each letter, in a way the identity of the letters change.
+The ciphers under this category of "substitution" replace each letter, in a way the identity of the letters changes.

 <a name="monoalphabetic"></a>
 ### Monoalphabetic Ciphers